 Firstly, it’s important to note that your interviewer isn’t there to catch you out, they genuinely want to see you thrive!
-My first few questions revolved around my reasons for choosing York Law School, The University of York and more general questions about my career goals.
+My first few questions revolved around my reasons for choosing Law, The University of York and more general questions about my career goals.

 They are not looking for a set ‘right’ answer, so if you love a specific aspect of the university, don’t be afraid to say it.